zordius/yfetch/README.md

 * `opts.url` : pass into fetch() as 1st param with processed opts.base and opts.query
 * `opts.json` : auto json parse the ret.body
 * `ret.body` : auto resolved as String or JSON
+* `ret.headers` : auto resolved as Object from Header
 * `ret.fetchArgs` : the arguments of the fetch call

 Install